Type-in program: Validation software

 To prevent errors when typing in listings, most publications provided short programs to verify that code was entered correctly.
 These were specific to a magazine or family of magazines, and different validation programs were usually used for BASIC source and binary data.
 Compute! and Compute!'s Gazette printed a short listing in each issue for The Automatic Proofreader to check BASIC programs, while ANALOG Computing used D:CHECK (for disk) and C:CHECK (for cassette tape).

-For binary listings, Compute! offered MLX, which was an interactive program for entering data.
+For binary listings, Compute! and Ahoy! provided MLX and Flankspeed respectively, which were both interactive programs for entering data.
+The MIKBUG machine code monitor for the Motorola 6800 of the late 1970s incorporated a checksum into its hexadecimal program listings.
 ANALOG Computing presented machine code programs as BASIC DATA statements, then prepended a short program to compute checksums.
 Running the program output a list of values to be checked against those printed in the magazine.
 Upon successful validation, the program was saved as a binary file and the BASIC code no longer needed.
-The MIKBUG machine code monitor for the Motorola 6800 of the late 1970s incorporated a checksum into its hexadecimal program listings.